Sprillow/embedded-holochain-runner/README.md

 It will clearly log its configuration to the console.

 RUST_LOG environment variable can be set to get details logs from Holochain.
 Those logs are by default suppressed.

+## Bootstrap Networking Service

+This library is currently pointed at the `https://bootstrap-staging.holo.host` node discovery service.